Improved Smoothed Analysis of Multiobjective Optimization: Zero-preserving Perturbations

+It is important to break ties in Line~\ref{l.ZP.II:winner} the same way as we did in the original \tWitnessZ function, i.e., we take the lexicographically first solution.

-\begin{lemma} Let~$(I^*, A)$ be the $V$-certificate of~$x$, let~$u \in \SET{ 0, 1 }^n$ be an arbitrary vector, and let~$B = B_V(x - u)$.
-Then, the call \WitnessZ{V, [d], 1, I^*, A, \S, B, u} returns~$\SET{ x }$. \end{lemma}
+\begin{lemma} Let $(I^\star, A)$ be the $V$-certificate of~$x$, let $u \in \SET{ 0, \ldots, \K }^n$ be an arbitrary vector, and let $B = B_V(x - u)$.
+Then the call \WitnessZ{V, [d], 1, I^\star, A, \S, B, u} returns~$\SET{x}$. \end{lemma}

 Before we give a formal proof of Lemma~\ref{lemma.ZP:same behavior} we try to give some intuition for it.
-As for the simple variant of the \tWitness\ function we restrict the set of solutions to vectors that look like the vectors we want to reconstruct in the next rounds of the current call, i.e., we intersect the current set with the set $\bigcup_{t'=t_r}^{t-1} \S_{I^*} \big( a^{(r, t')} \big)$ in round~$t$.
-That way we only deal with subsets of the original sets, but we do not lose the vectors we want to reconstruct.
-In order to reconstruct the vectors, we need more information than in the simple variant: we need to know in which rounds the recursive calls of \tWitnessZ\ are made, in each call we need to know which objective functions~$V^k$ must not be considered anymore, and for each of these objective functions we need to know the vector~$x|_{P_k}$.
-The information when the recursive calls are made and which objective functions must not be considered anymore is given in the certificate: The variable~$t_r$ contains the round number when the recursive call is made.
+As for the simple variant of the \tWitness function we restrict the set of solutions to vectors that look like the vectors we want to reconstruct in the next iterations of the current call, i.e., we intersect the current set with the set $\bigcup_{s=t_r}^{t-1} \S_{I^\star} \big( a^{(r, s)} \big)$ in iteration~$t$.
+In this way we only deal with subsets of the original sets, but we do not lose the vectors we want to reconstruct.
+In order to reconstruct the vectors, we need more information than in the simple variant: we need to know in which iterations the recursive calls of \tWitnessZ are made, in each call we need to know which objective functions~$V^k$ must not be considered anymore, and for each of these objective functions we need to know the vector $x|_{P_k}$.
+The information when the recursive calls are made and which objective functions must not be considered anymore is given in the certificate: The variable~$t_r$ contains the iteration number when the recursive call is made.
 The index~$r_k$ contains the number of the call where index~$k$ has to be removed from~$K$.
-Hence, index~$k$ is removed in the~$t_{r_k}^\text{th}$ round of call~$r_k$.
-If we can reconstruct~$K_\EQ$ and the vector~$x^{(r, t)}$ in the round where we make the recursive call, then we can also reconstruct the bits of~$x$ at indices~$i \in P_k$ for any index~$k \in K_\EQ$ since $x|_{P_k} = x^{(r, t)}|_{P_k}$ for these indices~$k$.
+Hence, index~$k$ is removed in the $t_{r_k}\th$ iteration of call~$r_k$.
+If we can reconstruct~$K_\EQ$ and the vector~$x^{(r, t)}$ in the iteration where we make the recursive call, then we can also reconstruct the bits of~$x$ at indices $i \in P_k$ for all indices $k \in K_\EQ$ because $x|_{P_k} = x^{(r, t)}|_{P_k}$ for these indices~$k$ (cf.\ Line~\ref{l.ZP.II:restart}).

-\begin{proof}[Proof of~\ref{lemma.ZP:same behavior}] To prove the lemma we show that in the execution of \WitnessZ{V, [d], 1, I^*, A, \S, B, u} essentially the same sequence of vectors~$x^{(r, t)}$ as in the execution of \WitnessZ{V, x, [d], 1, ()} is generated: